Viv Huzzey

-Viv Huzzey (24 July 1876 – 16 August 1929) was a Welsh rugby union and rugby league wing who played club rugby for Cardiff and Oldham RLFC (Heritage № 60).
+Viv Huzzey (24 July 1876 – 16 August 1929) was a Welsh rugby union and rugby league wing who played club rugby for Cardiff and Oldham RLFC.
 He won five caps for Wales.
 Huzzey was also an international British baseball player.

 Rugby career

 Union

 Huzzey was a fast wing with a strong scoring record, averaging around twenty tries a season.
 A popular player he worked well in partnership with Welsh rugby legend Gwyn Nicholls for both Cardiff and later for Wales.
 In 1900 at a general meeting for Cardiff Rugby Club, Nicholls and Huzzey were the only two names put forward for the position of captain for the next season.
 Nicholls had been the captain the previous two seasons, and Huzzey his vice, deputising well when Nicholls was absent.
 At the meeting Nicholls announced he was removing himself from contention to allow Huzzey the role, which caused the members to lobby Nicholls to change his mind in a very emotionally charged situation.
 Nicholls relented and was re-elected.
 Huzzey felt betrayed by this move, as it was believed Huzzey would have otherwise been selected.